zpartakov/amagna/README.md

 A facilitated cakePhp cooking recipes community; Originally destinated to persons with an intellectual disability, it can be useful to everybody!
-Required: AMP (apache - mysql - php), cakePHP
+Required: AMP (apache - mysql - php), cakePHP 1.3

+*** Caution: please install cakePHP 1.3 before vamosAcomer as some required files for cakePHP are not present in this software ***

 FRENCH:
 Ceci est un système de gestion de recettes de cuisine en ligne,